Why write a marketing brief?

 Request an inspiring proposal

-For a totally tailored, inspiring (and free) response to your marketing brief, email [email protected] or call Guy Tomlinson on +44(0)1628 400 699.
-While a written brief helps a lot, we find that chatting as well, is even more useful.
-As professional marketers know, understanding customers’ needs is the start-point for devising effective marketing solutions.
-It helps us offer you even more value too.
+For a totally tailored, inspiring (and free) response to your marketing brief, email [email protected] or call Guy Tomlinson on +44(0)1628 473 699.
+While a written marketing brief is invaluable, chatting is even more useful.
+All simply helps us better help you.